Author: Chet Williamson

 Alas, some important plot points upon which the mystery hinges don’t make any sense.
 For instance, there’s a bit where people are signalling each other with lanterns from the Cormyrean and Sembian sides of the Vast Swamp.
 For those who don’t have a map of Faerûn handy, I’ll point out that there’s a reason why it’s called the Vast Swamp rather than the Thin Strip of Swamp.
 Given that it’s an oblong wetland about 60 miles long and 45 miles wide, how is someone holding up a little oil lantern on one side of it going to be seen from the other side?
 They’d need a pair of lighthouses instead.
 (Not to mention that it would be a much less Rube Goldberg-style plan if they’d just sent someone bearing a coded message into Sembia instead of all this faffing about with lanterns.)
 And Benelaius’ plan for framing the murderer relies on something happening to the murderer that goes unnoticed by all the other characters who are in the same room, which seems like a flimsy premise.

-I appreciated the long denouement where, after the murderer is unmasked and meets his condign punishment, there’s another five chapters where Benelaius walks Jasper through the evidence he’d collected and the deductions he’d drawn from it.
+I appreciated the long denouement where, after the murderer is unmasked and meets his condign punishment, we get another five chapters where Benelaius walks Jasper through the evidence he’d collected and the deductions he’d drawn from it.
 Even in plot-heavy genres like mystery characterization is still of paramount importance, and the novel desperately needed a chance to get Jasper and Benelaius in the same room again so they could interact with each other and demonstrate how they’ve been changed by the experience.
 I wish more novels would give themselves that much room to breathe.

 I find myself wishing that the author had ripped off more from his inspiration because most of the elements he’s borrowed aren’t the important ones.
 The heart of the Nero Wolfe novels weren’t the plots but the characters, who were larger than life and played off each other beautifully.
 But as the mystery-solving genius at the centre of this plot, Benelaius doesn’t hold a candle to Nero Wolfe.
 He’s got some of the outward trappings — fat, sedentary, reads a lot, sends his assistant to do most of the work — but when I try to think of how to describe him, I can’t come up with a more involved description than “nice old man.”
 Wolfe was prickly, egotistical, finicky, and eccentric, and the bantering, slightly antagonistic relationship between him and Archie was what made the Nero Wolfe books tick.
 I could write an entire essay on his personality.
 Benelaius has no flaws, no discernible personality traits aside from “kind,” and he gets along so well with everyone that I found his scenes dull.
 Hell, he doesn’t even get much screen time — most of the novel is spent watching Jasper run his clue-gathering errands for him.